defzhangaa/deeplandslideDS/README.md

 2. Use the source code for multi-scale visual saliency (multiscale_saliency_grad.m).
 Then the remote sensing images after channel-wise fusion can be avaliable.

-3. Train the deep neural networks using fused images with the source code (this paper did not focus on how to design network strucures but using previous SOTA backbone networks as pre-existing tools) and initial weights in OpenMMLab's Image Classification Toolbox and Benchmark, which is avaliable at https://github.com/open-mmlab/mmclassification .
+3. Train the deep neural networks using fused images with the source code (network_fusion.py, note that this paper did not focus on how to design network strucures but using previous SOTA backbone networks as pre-existing tools) and initial weights in OpenMMLab's Image Classification Toolbox and Benchmark, which is avaliable at https://github.com/open-mmlab/mmclassification .

 4. Fuse the decisions from deep neural networks with the proposed three-branched fusion model.